Ishika63/TicTacToe_Game/README.md

 ## Types of TicTacToe

-We offer two distinct versions of TicTacToe to cater to different preferences and skill levels:
+It contains a TicTacToe game with two different types:

 1. **Basic TicTacToe**
 2. **Advanced TicTacToe**